- According to Shopify, the eCommerce market size grew from $1.3 trillion in 2014 to $4.1 trillion in 2020

 If there’s something inherent within the global B2C eCommerce space, it’s the market’s astounding growth rate over the years.
 With improved internet infrastructure and the continuous adoption of digital technologies, businesses can now operate in a borderless world.
 This has led to a remarkable surge in digital trade.
 According to Shopify, the eCommerce market size grew from $1.3 trillion in 2014 to $4.1 trillion in 2020, and Shopify Exchange is allowing people to cash in on that.

 These mind-boggling figures are a clear indication that the shadow of eCommerce looms too large to be ignored.
 So, if you’re among the millions of people staring at this $4 trillion market and wondering how you can get a slice of that pie, then Shopify Exchange might just be the right place for you.
 Read on to learn more about how you can get in on the B2C eCommerce space, whether you want to do it as a full-time business or a side-hustle.

 Shopify Exchange is a platform that allows you to safely buy or sell eCommerce stores owned by Shopify-registered merchants.
 It was created by Shopify, a leading e-commerce platform that powers over one million businesses around the world.
 This marketplace works on an exchange basis, where approved merchants list their businesses for sale, and potential buyers can view these stores for sale and make offers to purchase them.

-Unlike buying a traditional brick and mortar business that requires a lot of paperwork, large cash infusions, and grappling with complex legal issues, the exchange marketplace provides an easy and secure route for buying an already established Shopify store.
-As such, it’s great for aspiring entrepreneurs who want to break into the world of eCommerce without spending too much time (or money) creating a concept or working on the store design and product development.
+Unlike buying a traditional brick-and-mortar business that requires a lot of paperwork, large cash infusions, and grappling with complex legal issues, the exchange marketplace provides an easy and secure route for buying an already established Shopify store.
+As such, it’s great for aspiring entrepreneurs who want to break into the world of eCommerce without spending too much time (or money) creating a concept or working on store design and product development.